mistakelly/alx-system_engineering-devops/0x14-mysql/README.md

 in this repo we will be discussing everything on how to configure mysql datatabase, which is a very very important role of a sysadmin.

 from creating users, giving user privilages and configuring database.

+in this repo we will be discussing everything theres to know bout mysql